henryw374/tempo/README.md

 ![graph of entities in Temporal](https://tc39.es/proposal-temporal/docs/object-model.svg)

-Tempo tries to find obvious common ground between java.time and Temporal.
+Tempo leverages common ground between java.time and Temporal to create an API is that should cover the vast majority of use cases and should leave users rarely needing to drop to the platform APIs.
 Following is some more detail:

-*just java.time*
+*features of only java.time*

 * parsing non-iso
   strings ([Temporal may have this in the future](https://github.com/js-temporal/proposal-temporal-v2/issues/2))
 * 2 types to represent temporal-amounts: `Duration` and `Period`
-* clojure `=`, `compare` and `hash` work - so these are added to Temporal objects in Tempo
-* fixed & offset clocks - so these are added in cljs Tempo
 * OffsetDateTime, OffsetTime, Month, Year and DayOfWeek entities
-    * Tempo adds DayOfWeek to cljs, so there is e.g. `t/weekday-saturday`
+    * Tempo adds a cljs version of DayOfWeek, so there is e.g. `t/weekday-saturday`
     * OffsetDateTime & OffsetTime are not in Tempo
     * Month and Year are just represented by integers in Tempo

-*just temporal*
+*features of only temporal*

 * Duration type matching ISO spec
-* user-controllable rounding and conflict resolution - Tempo doesnt expose this and chooses same behaviour as java.time
+* user-controllable rounding and conflict resolution - Tempo doesn't expose this and chooses same behaviour as java.time
 * first-class support for non-ISO calendars

-*both*

-* formatting non-iso strings - this is not in Tempo (yet)

 ## Rationale